Gayville, Oswego County, New York

 Gayville is a hamlet lying 5 mi north of the hamlet of Constantia in the town of Constantia in Oswego County, New York, United States.

-Geography

 Gayville centers upon the intersection of County Route 23, County Route 23A, and Grannis Road.
 Within Gayville Potter Creek joins Scriba Creek, which flows southward to empty into Oneida Lake.

 History

 Before the American Revolution, the eastern portion of what is now Oswego County was part of the territory of the Oneida Nation.
 Although there were no known settlements in the region, the Oneidas used the land for hunting and fishing.
 Oneida Lake provided their principal means of transportation.
 To reach Lake Ontario, approximately 20 mi north of Oneida Lake, they would canoe up Scriba Creek.
 About 6 mi north, where Scriba Creek bears eastward, they began an 8 mi portage, traveling overland to Little Salmon Creek, which took them to Lake Ontario.
 This route was preferable to continuing to the end of Oneida Lake, down the Onondaga River (now known as the Oneida River), and down the Oswego River.
 The Oswego River route was approximately 60 mi longer, and it passed the rapids at Oswego Falls (now known as Fulton) and ended at the military fortifications of Fort Ontario and Fort Oswego.

 After the Revolution, the government of New York acquired vast inland territories from the Oneida Nation and sold the land to speculators.
 George Scriba, born in Germany and a naturalized citizen of New York, purchased 500000 acre of land in what is still known as Scriba's Patent.
 He established two villages that were to serve as ports: on Oneida Lake, at the mouth of Scriba Creek, he built Rotterdam, now known as Constantia.
 On Lake Ontario, at the mouth of Little Salmon Creek, he built Vera Cruz, near the present-day hamlet of Texas.
 He had a road cut through the forests between the two settlements.
 This road paralleled Scriba Creek, followed the route of the Oneida Nation portage, and paralleled Little Salmon Creek.
 Although it was never accomplished, he also envisioned creating a canal along the Oneida Nation portage between the two creeks.